St. Louis County Council

 The St. Louis County Council is the seven member legislative body of St. Louis County, Missouri.

 Composition

-Each of the councilmen come from a different one of the counties seven council districts.
+St. Louis County is divided into seven districts, with each district electing one representative to the council.
 The council chooses its own chair and vice-chair.

 The councilmen representing even numbered districts are elected in United States presidential years, while councilmen representing odd numbered districts are elected in even numbered years without presidential elections.